tbh-98/Hypergraph-MLP/README.md

 # Hypergraph-MLP

-This is the repo for our paper: [Hypergraph-MLP: Learning on Hypergraphs without Message Passing](https://github.com/tbh-98/Hypergraph-MLP).
+This is the repo for our ICASSP 2024 paper: [Hypergraph-MLP: Learning on Hypergraphs without Message Passing](https://github.com/tbh-98/Hypergraph-MLP).

 ## Overview